ianh-code/parallel_processing_covid_data_analysis/README.md

 ## Horizontal Condense

+The program **horizontalCondense.py** condenses all sets of columns with 'yes' 'no' and 'not_reported'.
+The program runs in parallel and takes one argument, which is the name of the input file.

+The program outputs a new CSV file, and also prints the amount of time taken to run.

 ## Vertical Condense

 The programs **parallelCondenseMonths.py** and **groupbyCondenseMonths.py** will take a csv file of data sorted by date, and with no repeat days.
 It will take the mean of each column's data for each month, and output a new CSV file with one row for each month, with each numerical data field containing the mean of that field over the course of the given month.